mjfrigaard/katacoda-scenarios/how-to-create-histograms-in-r-with-ggplot2/step2.md

 ![](https://raw.githubusercontent.com/mjfrigaard/katacoda-scenarios/master/how-to-create-histograms-in-r-with-ggplot2/img/ggplot2-template.png)

-If you need a refresher on `ggplot2` layers and mapping, check out the [Introduction to the Grammar of Graphics scenario](https://www.katacoda.com/orm-mfrigaard/scenarios/intro-ggplot2).
+If you need a refresher on `ggplot2` layers and mapping, check out the ["Build Beautiful, Customized Graphs and Charts in R with ggplot2" scenario](https://learning.oreilly.com/scenarios/-/9781492079071).